0x00002a/fsmark/README.md

 fsm list --shelf <shelf name>
 ```

-Note: This will output all the paths of each entry, each on a seperate line.
-To view full information about each entry (such as its name) add `--full`.
+Note: This will output all the paths of each entry, each on a separate line.
+To view full information about each entry (such as its name) add `-f|--full`.

-To narrow down the results slightly, the `-n|--name` option can be passed to filter by name:
+To narrow down the results slightly, the `-s|--search` option can be passed to filter by name:

 ```bash
 fsm list -n anything_starting_with_this*